 Calculated as 45lm/W for all EISA non-exempt bulbs.

-1st year in service rate is based upon analysis of ComEd PY7 and PY8 and Ameren PY8 intercept data (see ‘IL RES Lighting ISR_112016.xls’ for more information).
+1st year in service rate is based upon analysis of ComEd PY7, PY8, and PY9 and Ameren PY8 intercept data (see ‘RES Lighting ISR_2018.xlsx’ for more information).

 The 98% Lifetime ISR assumption is based upon the standard CFL measure in the absence of any better reference.
 This value is based upon review of two evaluations: